COPD Tests & Diagnosis

-As part of recording your medical history, your physician will ask if you currently smoke tobacco cigarettes or if you did in the past.
+As part of recording your medical history, your physician will ask if you currently smoke tobacco cigarettes or if you did in the past (quitting could protect you from developing COPD).
 Also, he will probably ask if you have ever experienced lung irritants such as chemical fumes, dust, second-hand smoke or air pollution.
 He may inquire as to whether or not you ever had a persistent cough with mucus production.

-If you live near Orlando, Florida and have been diagnosed with COPD, you may wan to check out Avail’s Paid COPD Clinical Trials to see if you qualify!
+If you have been diagnosed with this respiratory disease, please check out our COPD clinical trials in DeLand, FL to see if you qualify!

 (For more information, you can also see: Drugs Used to Treat COPD)

 The following is a list of diagnostic tests available to test for COPD.

 Physical check up: Your doctor will listen to your heart and lungs with a stethoscope as you breathe in and out.
 He will listen for emphysema and bronchitis-like breaths, gurgling sounds, crepitations, prolonged exhalations, wheezing and diminished or distant breath sounds.
 He will also check for breathing through pursed lips, substantial weight loss, bluish lips, and other signs of COPD.